gzcascade020/docker-laravel-mysql-redis/README.md

-Laravel 5.7 container image
+Laravel 10 container image
 ================

-This container image includes PHP 7.2 (gd, pdo_mysql, phpredis) as a base image for your Laravel 5.7 applications.
+This container image includes PHP 7.2 (gd, pdo_mysql, phpredis, bcmatch, intl) as a base image for your Laravel 10 applications.

 Description
 -----------

-Laravel 5.7 available as container is a base platform for running various Laravel 5.7 frameworks.
+Laravel 10 available as container is a base platform for running various Laravel 10 frameworks.
 Laravel is a web application framework with expressive, elegant syntax.
 We’ve already laid the foundation freeing you to create without sweating the small things.